-Unanticipated changes in effective tax rates or adverse outcomes resulting from examination of our income or other tax returns could adversely affect our results of operations and financial condition allocation of expenses to and among different jurisdictions;
+Unanticipated changes in effective tax rates or adverse outcomes resulting from examination of our income or other tax returns could adversely affect our results of operations and financial condition.

 We are subject to taxes by the U.S. federal, state, local and foreign tax authorities.
 Our future effective tax rates could be subject to volatility or adversely affected by a number of factors, including: